Garry Wills: Personal life

-Wills was married for sixty years (1959-2019) to Natalie Cavallo, a collaborator and photographer for his work as well as spouse.
+Wills was married for sixty years (1959–2019) to Natalie Cavallo, a collaborator and photographer for his work.
 They have three children: John, Garry, and Lydia.

 A trained classicist, Wills is proficient in Ancient Greek and Latin.
-His home in Evanston, Illinois, is "filled with books", with a converted bedroom dedicated to English literature, another containing Latin literature and books on American political thought, one hallway full of books on economics and religion, "including four shelves on St. Augustine", and another with shelves of Greek literature and philosophy.
+His home in Evanston, Illinois, was "filled with books", with a converted bedroom dedicated to English literature, another containing Latin literature and books on American political thought, one hallway full of books on economics and religion, "including four shelves on St. Augustine", and another with shelves of Greek literature and philosophy.
+After his wife's death in 2019 and the sale of their house, he donated most of his library to Loyola University Chicago, but retained what he termed "the core".

 Religion

-Wills describes himself as a Roman Catholic and, with the exception of a period of doubt during his seminary years, has been a Roman Catholic all his life.
-He continues to attend Mass at the Sheil Catholic Center in Northwestern University.
-He prays the rosary every day, and wrote a book about the devotion (The Rosary: Prayer Comes Around) in 2005.
+Wills was a Catholic and, with the exception of a period of doubt during his seminary years, had been one all his life.
+He prayed the rosary every day, and wrote a book about it (The Rosary: Prayer Comes Around) in 2005.

+In a May 2024 interview with the Chicago Tribune, Wills revealed that he no longer considers himself a Catholic nor takes communion.
+Instead he refers to himself as an "Augustinian Christian."
+Wills attributes this change to the influence of his late wife, Natalie, who died in 2019 after 60 years of marriage and deeply influenced his thinking on everything from the day that he met her on an airplane two years before they married.

-Wills has also been a critic of many aspects of church history and church teaching since at least the early 1960s.
-He has been particularly critical of the doctrine of papal infallibility; the social teaching of the church regarding homosexuality, abortion, contraception, and the Eucharist; and of the church's reaction to the sex abuse scandal.
+Wills has also been a critic of many aspects of Church history and Church teaching since at least the early 1960s.
+He has been particularly critical of the doctrine of papal infallibility; the social teachings of the church regarding homosexuality, abortion, contraception, and the Eucharist; and of the church's reaction to the sex abuse scandal.

 In 1961, in a phone conversation with William F. Buckley Jr., Wills coined the famous macaronic phrase Mater si, magistra no (literally "mother yes, teacher no").
-The phrase, which was a response to the papal encyclical Mater et magistra and a reference to the then-current anti-Castro slogan "Cuba sí, Castro no", signifies a devotion to the faith and tradition of the church, combined with a skeptical attitude towards ecclesiastical–church authority.
+The phrase, which was a response to the papal encyclical Mater et magistra and a reference to the then-current anti-Castro slogan "Cuba sí, Castro no", signifies a devotion to the faith and tradition of the church, combined with a skeptical attitude towards ecclesiastical–Church authority.

 Wills published a full-length analysis of the contemporary Catholic Church, Bare Ruined Choirs, in 1972 and a full-scale criticism of the historical and contemporary church, Papal Sin: Structures of Deceit, in 2000.
 He followed up the latter with a sequel, Why I Am a Catholic (2002), as well as with the books What Jesus Meant (2006), What Paul Meant (2006), and What the Gospels Meant (2008).